corymsmith/react_native_mqtt/README.md

 This project is a wrapper around the javascript implementation of the [paho mqtt client library](https://eclipse.org/paho/clients/js/) to provide drop in compatibility with react native.
 The only functionality that the paho library uses that react native does not is window.localStorage.
 Fortunately a wrapper for local storage (using react's [AsyncStorage](https://facebook.github.io/react-native/docs/asyncstorage.html)) has already been written ([react-native-storage](https://github.com/sunnylqm/react-native-storage)).

+Now if you are running your own mqtt broker, it must support websockets for a connection to be possible.
+[Mosquitto](https://mosquitto.org/) does not support websockets out of the box and will require some extra work.
+Here is an [example](https://github.com/Introvertuous/smart_home/blob/master/hub/lib/mqtt.js) that uses another broker ([aedes](https://github.com/mcollina/aedes)), which makes it very easy to get websocket support up and running.

 # Install

 To install, use npm: